Azure/iot-edge-v1/modules/identitymap/devdoc/identity_map.md

 } IDENTITY_MAP_DATA;
 ```

-Where `busHandle` is the message bus passed in as input, `mappingSize` is the number of
+Where `busHandle` is the message broker passed in as input, `mappingSize` is the number of
 elements in the vector `configuration`, and the `macToDeviceArray` and `deviceToMacArray` are the sorted lists
 of mapping triplets.